 Thought one: The Internet is like an office – on a really, really, really huge scale; it is filled with marvelous facts that can be extremely important (or completely useless).
 The predicament is finding them – and determining into which category they fit.

 Thought two: Writers, such as myself, are periodically (but thankfully not often) faced with the curse of “writer’s block,” a dreaded affliction which attacks creative sorts.
 Its symptoms include, but are not limited to: stress, inability to focus, lack of inspired thought, and a blank stare (usually at an empty page).
-As deadline approaches — a rising sense of panic also wells up within one’s chest.
+I’ve experienced it a few times that made me feel as though I need to learn how to write a book again, but it never usually lasts such long periods.
+As deadline approaches – a rising sense of panic also wells up within one’s chest.
 Writer’s block also has a major side effect: the desire to consume uncontrollable amounts of sugary, snack-like substances.

 Since such eating leads to guilt (and a protruding stomach), I have developed alternative, less-caloric methods to set free my Muse: an out of the ordinary technique involving internet search engines.
 (See, the topic is beginning to gel; aren’t you glad you stuck with me?)
 Instead of searching for subject matters, rather I pose questions.